-Stunning scenery from Glenorchy and Paradise has been featured in the following films: The Lord of the Rings, The Chronicles of Narnia, Wolverine, and most recently the Hobbit, to name a few!
+The stunning scenery throughout Glenorchy and Paradise has been featured in the following films: The Lord of the Rings, The Chronicles of Narnia, Wolverine, and most recently the Hobbit, plus many more!

-We stopped at several overlooks along the route to Glenorchy alongside Lake Wakatipu.
+The road to Middle Earth begins in Queenstown, meandering along the shores of Lake Wakatipu toward Glenorchy and then Paradise Valley.
 Lake Wakatipu is a brilliant blue colour due to the glacial sediments suspended in the water.
 It’s 82km long and almost 400m deep, and hovers around 10° C all year.

-Glenorchy is a really small town, even for New Zealand, with only 200 residents.
+Pressing on to the quaint village of Glenorchy.
+Glenorchy is a really small town, even for New Zealand, with only 300 residents.
 It’s also the gateway to Mount Aspiring National Park, a world heritage site.

 Travel New Zealand’s most scenic highway, heading deep into Middle Earth, and visit the landscape that inspired Peter Jackson’s film locations for The Lord of the Rings trilogy.
-Local Kiwi guides complement this family operated business.
-Free Picnic.
+A scenic tour to Paradise and Glenorchy with local Kiwi guides.